Diamondbacks vs. Marlins Player Props Betting Odds

-Player prop bet odds for Christian Walker, Luis Arraez and others are listed when the Arizona Diamondbacks host the Miami Marlins at Chase Field on Tuesday (first pitch at 9:40 PM ET).
+Player prop bet odds for Christian Walker, Luis Arraez and others are available when the Arizona Diamondbacks host the Miami Marlins at Chase Field on Wednesday at 3:40 PM ET.

 Bet on this matchup or its props with DraftKings!